Old South Head Road

-Old South Head Road is a road in Sydney which goes from the suburb of Bondi Junction to Watsons Bay.
-It also passes through Bondi, Bondi Beach, North Bondi, Rose Bay and Vaucluse.
-It is historically significant because its earliest origins can be traced back to the early days of the colony.
-The road goes through the local government areas of Waverley Council and the Municipality of Woollahra.
-It is 6.8 kilometres long.
+Old South Head Road is a major road in Sydney, linking the eastern suburb of Bondi Junction to Watsons Bay on the South Head peninsula.
+It is historically significant because its earliest origins can be traced back to the early days of the colony of New South Wales.

-Description
+Route

+Old South Head Road commences at the intersection with Oxford Street, Syd Einfeld Drive and Bondi Road in Bondi Junction and heads in a north-easterly direction as a four-lane, single carriageway road, passing through the suburbs of Bondi, Bondi Beach, North Bondi and Rose Bay.
+It meets New South Head Road at a roundabout in Vaucluse, continuing north until it eventually terminates at a roundabout with Robertson Place in Watsons Bay.

 Old South Head Road passes through predominantly residential areas, with sizeable shopping centres around the intersections with Towns Road and Dover Road.
 Housing varies from detached homes to blocks of flats and units.
 The style of housing includes Federation homes, Victorian homes and Art Deco blocks of flats towards Bondi Junction.